eromatiya/rofi-spotlight/README.md

 - [x] Web search support
 - [ ] Cleaner bash script

 #### Notes:

 + This is not a file manager and web a browser.
-This is meant to be only a file/web-searching rofi.
+This is meant to be a file/web-searching rofi.
 Nothing else.
 + I'm fairly new on scripting something like this big, so pardon me if my code is kinda ugly, boilerplate and obscure.
 I will improve this from time to time, for sure.
++ Better with blur.
+Rofi's appearance can be change in `rofi.rasi`.
+It uses CSS syntax.
+More info by executing `man rofi-theme` in your terminal emulator.